 A global view of the Pacific Ring of Fire.

-The Submarine Ring of Fire 2006 (SRoF'06) expedition will take place on the Mariana Arc, the third OE expedition to the Marianas.
-The image shows a global view of the Pacific Ring of Fire.
-The 4 previous Submarine Ring of Fire expeditions are indicated at Explorer Ridge, Kermadec Arc and the Mariana Arc.
-The dashed line is the crest of the Mid-Ocean Ridge system and solid lines show plate boundaries defined by island arcs and trenches.
+The Submarine Ring of Fire 2006 (SRoF'06) expedition will take place on the Mariana arc.
+It will be the third Ocean Exploration expedition to the Marianas.
+This image shows a global view of the Pacific Ring of Fire.
+The four previous SRoF expeditions are indicated at Explorer ridge, Kermadec arc, and the Mariana arc.
+The dashed line is the crest of the Mid-ocean ridge system and solid lines show plate boundaries defined by island arcs and trenches.
 Click image for larger view and image credit.

 A view of the dive targets for the SRoF'06 expedition in Pacific Ring of Fire (Guam to Iwo Jima).

-Northwest Pacific from Guam to Iwo Jima.
-Possible Jason II dive targets for the SRoF'06 expedition are designated by the blue and green circles.
-Bathymetry data are: satellite-derived (bottom, 3500 meter resolution); EM300 (top, along the arc, 30 meter resolution).
+This map shows the Northwest Pacific from Guam to Iwo Jima.
+Possible dive targets for the remotely operated vehicle Jason II during the SRoF'06 expedition are designated by the blue and green circles.
+Bathymetry data are satellite-derived (bottom, 3,500 m resolution); EM300 (top, along the arc, 30 m resolution).
 Plate tectonic features are also indicated.
 Click image for larger view and image credit.

 The Submarine Ring of Fire 2006 Expedition